carlinyuen/AutoTestFlightUploadXcode/README.md

 A script for automatically uploading to TestFlight from Xcode once you hit Archive.
 Keywords: automation, script, shell, unix, bash, xcode, testflight, beta, testing, upload.

+Edited by Carlin Yuen:
+ * Took out Growl, which was breaking the open url at the end.
-Edited by Carlin Yuen.
-Took out Growl, cleaned up and added some comments to better explain how to use and fill out variables.
+ * Cleaned up and added some comments to better explain how to use and fill out variables.

 Taken from Justin Miller's excellent [blog post](http://developmentseed.org/blog/2011/sep/02/automating-development-uploads-testflight-xcode/):